jake-ke/NoH-benchmarks/README.md

 ## Sparse Matrix-vector Multiplication (spmv) Accelerators

 Generated using [Serpens](https://github.com/UCLA-VAST/Serpens).
 The targeted device is `xcvh1582-vsva3697-2MP-e-S` (VHK158 board).
 The target HLS frequency is 300 MHz.
-The top-level module is `jacobi3d_kernel`.
+The top-level module is `Serpens`.
 We vary the number of HBM ports manually in `serpens.h` (`constexpr int NUM_CH_SPARSE = 56; //or, 32, 40, 48, 56
 `).
 The four configurations are:
 - serpens32
 - serpens40